Non-Geometric T-Duality as Higher Groupoid Bundles with Connections: Geometric T-duality with principal 2-bundles

-One can now speculate that the absence of an adjustment is due to the disconnected nature of the components of the 2-group.
-Regarding the situation at the level of Lie 2-algebras as done in~\cite{Saemann:2019dsl} and in particular in~\cite{Borsten:2021ljb}, we would still conjecture that any crossed module of connected Lie groups admits an adjustment.
+One can now speculate about the reasons for the absence of an adjustment for $\sfTB^\ltimes_n$.
+It may be that the descriptions of adjustments developed so far in~\cite{Saemann:2019dsl,Kim:2019owc,Rist:2022hci} are incomplete, which may well be the case.
+Another reason may be the disconnected nature of the components of the 2-group.
+Regarding the situation at the level of Lie 2-algebras as done in~\cite{Saemann:2019dsl} and in particular in~\cite{Borsten:2021ljb}, we would still conjecture that any crossed module of Lie groups obtained by integration from a crossed module of Lie algebras admits an adjustment.

+In any case, \ref{rem:TD_sufficient} allows us to focus on the principal 2-bundle $\scP_C$ and, hence, on the 2-group $\sfTD_n$.
+We will see, indeed, that the pair of T-dual T-backgrounds can be reconstructed purely from the differential refined cocycles of $\scP_C$, which will therefore be fully sufficient for our purposes.